walternyamutamba-svg/walter_nyamutamba_daily_reports/README.md

 # walter_nyamutamba_daily_reports
-This report contains my daily reports for the PyPro-SCiDAS
+This report contains my daily reports for the PyPro-SCiDAS course.